Vyral/scott-griffin/_posts/2018-08-17-an-exciting-new-loan-from-guild-mortgage.md

 {% include youtube.html %}

 Today we’re going to talk about Guild Mortgage’s new “3, 2, 1” mortgage program.
-We just rolled out this brand new, exciting loan program that could be just what you’re looking for as a homebuyer.
+This exciting new loan program could be just what you're looking for as a homebuyer.

-Here are the basics. **It’s a 30-year, fixed conventional home loan that only requires a 3% down payment instead of the typical 5%.** But wait, there’s more.
+**Here are the basics: It's a 30-year fixed conventional loan that requires a 3% down payment and a credit score of at least 620.** Beyond that, the loan may also only be used to purchase a pre-owned property.&nbsp; But wait, there’s more.
 In addition to a lower down payment, Guild Mortgage will also give the buyer an additional $1,500 to use towards their down payment, closing costs, or whatever else.

 {% include pullquote.html %}

-Finally, when the loan closes, **this program also gives you a $2,000 Home Depot gift** card that you can use to buy appliances, furniture, and more.
+Finally, when the loan closes, **this program also gives you a $2,000 Home Depot gift** **card** that you can use to buy appliances, furniture, and more.

-There are a few rules.
-It’s a fixed, 30-year program and you have to have a 620 credit score to qualify.
-It also has to be used on a pre-owned property.

 I just wanted everyone to know about this fantastic program that might be the perfect fit for you, a friend, a family member, or someone else you know.